bzpassersby/hardhat-fund-me/README.md

-# A simple FundMe project that uses Chainlink Pricefeed
+# A FundMe project that uses Chainlink Pricefeed

 FundMe.sol